 State Energy Overview

-Tennessee currently uses more residential electricity per person than nearly every other state in the nation.
+Energy Efficiency: Tennessee ranks fourth in the nation for the highest rate of residential electricity consumption, with an average of 6.3 MWh per capita in 2013.
+This represents nearly three-and-a-half times the rate of residential electricity usage in Hawaii, the lowest-consuming state that year.
 The silver lining to this dismal statistic is that there is enormous potential for Tennesseans to achieve large savings in energy demand through cost-effective energy efficiency measures.
-In 2008, then Governor Bredesen convened the Governor’s Task Force on Energy Policy to develop recommendations for the State to become a leader in clean energy.
+There have also been some positive developments over the past decade.
+In 2008, then-Governor Phil Bredesen convened the Governor’s Task Force on Energy Policy to develop recommendations for the state to become a leader in clean energy.
 John Noel, SACE’s Board President, played an active role as a member of this task force.
-As a result of this process, theTennessee Clean Energy Future Act was enacted that requires state government to lead by example with improved energy management, encourage job creation in clean energy industries and promote improved residential energy efficiency with a statewide residential building code.
-Various aspects of this legislation will begin to have impacts on Tennessee’s energy use over the next several years.
-Other initiatives by the stateand local governments, accelerated in part by the Recovery Act, are also improving the efficiency of Tennessee’s homes and businesses.
+As a result of this process, theTennessee Clean Energy Future Act was enacted, which requires state government to lead by example with improved energy management, encourage job creation in clean energy industries and promote improved residential energy efficiency with a statewide residential building code.
+At the time of its enactment, Tennessee was found to have the highest per-capita residential electricity consumption in the nation.
+Other initiatives by the stateand local governments, accelerated in part by the American Recovery and Reinvestment Act of 2009, have also improved the efficiency of Tennessee’s homes, businesses and government buildings.

 Unfortunately, the Tennessee Valley Authority (TVA), a federally owned utility that provides electricity to more than 99% of the state, has not been as aggressive in pursuing the economic and environmental benefits of energy efficiency.
-While TVA has recently ramped up its efforts on energy efficiency, (new efficiency programs were rolled out in 2011), we still have not seen the leadership we would expect from the largest publicly owned utility in the country.
+TVA has ramped up its efforts on energy efficiency in the past few years (new efficiency programs were rolled out in 2011), but we still have not seen the leadership we would expect from the largest publicly owned utility in the country.

 With all that has been accomplished in Tennessee over the past couple years, there is still much to do to ensure the successful development of Tennessee’s abundant energy efficiency and renewable energy resources.
 The Southern Alliance for Clean Energy continues to advocate for effective programs and policies that will bring economic and societal benefits to the citizens of Tennessee while protecting our natural resources for future generations.